ashn-dot-dev/compute-sdk-cpp/README.md

 Creates a static library for C++ usage.

+Full API documentation is available at https://fastly.github.io/compute-sdk-cpp, or can be [browsed locally](./docs/html/index.html).

 ### Example(s)

 To run the "hello world" example (see `./examples/echo.cpp`), you can use: